-- Meanwhile, wash spinach then wash again to ensure all fine silt is removed.
+- Meanwhile, wash spinach at least two to three times to ensure all fine silt is removed.

 - Remove any large stems and yellowed or blemished leaves.

 - Toss spinach into boiling water.
-To ensure even boiling, don't overcrowd the pot with veggies, repeat the process several times in small batches.
+To ensure even boiling, don't overcrowd the pot, repeat the process several times in small batches.

-- Watch until water returns to full boil, then set timer and boil for 2 minutes.
+- When water returns to full boil, set timer and boil for 2 minutes.

-- Meanwhile, fill a large bowl with freezing cold water.
+- Meanwhile, fill a large bowl with freezing cold water and ice.

-- After 2 minutes of boiling, immediately turn off heat and transfer spinach from boiling water to freezing cold water.
+- After 2 minutes of boiling the spinach, immediately turn off heat and transfer spinach from boiling water to ice cold water.